Josh-Cena/eslint-config-jc/docs/eslint-base/objects-classes.md

 Unlike other languages like Java where every instance contains the static methods, static methods only exist on the class itself in JavaScript.
 This means it should rather be up to the developer to decide whether it should be a static or instance method, since there can be semantic differences.

 Often, a method that doesn't use `this` is used as a base implementation that requires overriding.
 Or, it's interacting with an external runtime system.
 (For example, `React.Component`'s `render()` method.)
-This rule is turned off both because of the number of false-positives (where instance methods are necessary) and because the semantic differences.
+This rule is turned off both because of the number of false-positives (where instance methods are necessary) and because of the semantic differences.

 ## Accessors